tencent-quantum-lab/tensorcircuit/docs/source/quickstart.rst

 Setup the Contractor
 ------------------------

-TensorCircuit is a tensornetwork contraction based quantum circuit simulator.
-A contractor is for searching the optimal contraction path of the circuit tensornetwork.
+TensorCircuit is a tensornetwork contraction-based quantum circuit simulator.
+A contractor is for searching for the optimal contraction path of the circuit tensornetwork.

 There are various advanced contractors provided by third-party packages, such as `opt-einsum <https://github.com/dgasmith/opt_einsum>`__ and `cotengra <https://github.com/jcmgray/cotengra>`__.

 `opt-einsum` is shipped with TensorNetwork package.
-To use cotengra, one need to pip install it; kahypar is also recommended to install with cotengra.
+To use cotengra, one needs to pip install it; kahypar is also recommended to install with cotengra.

 Some setup cases: